-Lancaster City Council then took the lead and built a new musical highway away from the neighborhoods of town.
+Lancaster City Council then took the lead and built a new musical highway away from the town’s neighborhoods.
 It’s pretty remote, but that makes the community happy.
 The Civic Musical Road is a must-drive destination and will put a smile on even the most skeptical among the family.

 Kids love the music it plays, and repeated trips at different speeds will have everyone laughing along with the music.
-The road is one of only a handful of musical roads in the world.
+The road is one of only a handful of musical roads worldwide.
 Japan, Holland, and South Korea are home to the others.

 5. Check out the Junipers at Arthur B. Ripley Desert Woodland State Park